MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

   border-color: burlywood;
 }

-/* below code is not well supported yet */
+/* below code are not well supported yet */

 /*